Considered choices rather than expensive mistakes; Why you should appoint an Interior Designer

 Interior Designers are literally experts in interior design.
 They are professionals, who have spent a minimum of three years studying, in most cases undertaking multiple placements within established firms before building extensive portfolios working within the industry.

-It’s important to understand the difference between hiring an Interior Designer or Interior Architect to that of an Interior Decorator - the latter will only able to make light aesthetical improvements whilst Interior Designers and Interior Architects are skilled and experienced in executing bespoke, structural visions.
+It’s important to understand the difference between hiring an Interior Designer to that of an Interior Decorator - the latter will only able to make light aesthetical improvements whilst Interior Designers are skilled and experienced in executing bespoke, structural visions.

 When hiring an Interior Designer you’re gaining their intellectual property, an intangible skill of creativity - a natural quality you either have or you don’t; creativity can't be learnt or taught.